deepak-chouhan/Portfolio-V1/README.md

 You can check my website on [deepak chouhan](https://deepakchouhan.herokuapp.com/)

-I have devided my website's progress in different Phases.
+I have divided my website's progress in different Phases.
 In Each Phases there will be new features and improvements added in my portfolio website.

 ## PHASE I
 > Home page